What a difference a word makes.

 In California, rules governing juvenile detention facilities urge limited use of room confinement, but don’t mandate it.
 Several months before Leno’s first bill, an investigation by Youth Law Center revealed instances of suicidal kids being pepper-sprayed and confined to their rooms for up to five days in San Diego County.

-And, in 2013, attorneys with Disability Rights California and Public Counsel sued Contra Costa County after reports of kids being isolated for up to three months.
+And, in 2013, attorneys with Disability Rights Advocates and Public Counsel sued Contra Costa County after reports of kids being isolated for up to three months.
 Los Angeles County has also been criticized for its increasing use of isolation in juvenile detention facilities, prompting the county’s board of supervisors to vote earlier this year to restrict its use.

 Mary Butler, Napa County’s chief probation officer and CPOC’s vice president, said the language in Leno’s first bill “was something the [probation] chiefs really struggled with.”